alcinnz/Odysseus/README.md

 work to my repository or their's.

 Because I've had an easy dealing with past issues in this regard, and I have people interested in using Odysseus on those other platforms.
+I want them to have a great experience too.

 **NOTE:** This notice is in no way a condemnation of app devs who are asking not to have to deal with these issues.
 It should only indicate that some app devs have an